santiment/academy/src/docs/metrics/active-deposits/index.md

 although the number of transactions to the exchanges stayed the same.
 In other words, **the average deposit size has increased.**

-For an exchange-specific data please refer to [that page](/metrics/labeled-exchange)
+For exchange-specific data, please refer to [that page](/metrics/labeled-exchange).

 ---